Clerkship Programs

 Year 3

-During the year 3, six-week psychiatry clerkship, students are involved in myriad experiences within specific psychiatric environments ranging from consultation and liaison in a private or public hospital to adult and adolescent inpatient and outpatient settings.
-Before the start of the academic year, students are contacted by the clerkship coordinator regarding their site preferences.
+During the year 3, six-week psychiatry clerkship, students are involved in myriad experiences within specific psychiatric environments ranging from consultation and liaison in a private or public hospital to adult and adolescent inpatient or Emergency Department settings.
+Before the start of the academic year, students are contacted by the clerkship scheduling team regarding their site preferences.

 External rotation sites include: